xcpretty/xcode-install/MIGRATION.md

 As of https://github.com/fastlane/fastlane/pull/20672, a new action was introduced to _fastlane_ called `xcodes`.
 You can find its full documentation here: https://docs.fastlane.tools/actions/xcodes

+Keep in mind that the `xcodes` action depends on [`xcodes`](https://github.com/RobotsAndPencils/xcodes) CLI, so make sure you have it installed in your environment.
+For the installation guide, see: https://github.com/RobotsAndPencils/xcodes#installation

 There are 3 actions that depend on `xcode-install` gem.
 Below you can find how to migrate each one of them:

 ## 1. `xcode_install`